 How long are the hikes in Spain?

-You’ll find everything from easy day hikes where you can hike to a lighthouse in half a day and enjoy lunch overlooking the Mediterranean Sea to a 45-day hike through the wild Pyrenees Mountain Range, and everything in between.
+You’ll find everything from easy day hikes to stunning views in Spain.
+Beginners and experienced hikers can hike to a lighthouse in half a day and enjoy lunch overlooking the Mediterranean Sea to a 45-day hike through the wild Pyrenees Mountain Range and everything in between.

 Culture + Food + Hiking in Spain

-Spain is one of the best countries in the world if you want to combine hiking with cultural sites.
-Many hikes lead to UNESCO World Heritage sites, centuries-old monasteries and many other types of sights of cultural or historical significance.
+Spain honestly for me has one of the most breathtaking views.
+It is one of the best countries in the world if you want to combine hiking with cultural sites.
+Many incredible hikes lead to UNESCO World Heritage sites, centuries-old monasteries and many other types of sights of cultural or historical significance.

 Each region offers something unique and it’s incredible to see how much the regional food changes along the way – a nice reward after a day of hiking.
 I love seeing the changes in cuisine which is why I’m a big fan of long-distance hikes that go through different regions.